Our car accident attorneys help victims in the Farmer's Branch, Carrollton, and Dallas-Fort Worth areas get the settlements they deserve.

 Most of these crashes could have been prevented.
 Driver negligence is a common cause of preventable traffic crash deaths and injuries, along with defects in the manufacture or design of cars or their components and various road hazards.

 In Texas, we need our cars to maintain our mobility, freedom, and lifestyle.
 Having a car is more than a convenience for many Texans; it is a necessity.
 But driving on Texas highways can be risky, both in congested cities like Dallas and Fort Worth and in rural areas with limited lighting.
 You may be the most careful driver in Texas, but still be injured because of someone else’s bad driving.
 Car crashes take a huge toll on human life, and cause immeasurable human suffering—both emotional and economic—to families who have lost someone they love or whose breadwinner has been injured or killed.
 Accidents are frequently caused by driver negligence, when another driver loses focus due to a distraction, disregards traffic laws, or engages in some dangerous form of driving behavior.
-If driver negligence could be eliminated, countless injuries and fatalities might be prevented.
+If driver negligence could be eliminated, countless injuries and fatalities would be prevented.

 One way to deter negligent driving behavior and other forms of liability for injuries on a Texas road is to hold everyone who causes an injury or death on the road accountable to the victim and his or her family.
 If you or a member of your family suffered an injury or death in a highway crash because of another’s wrongdoing, consult with a Dallas-Fort Worth personal injury lawyer.
 You may be able to recover financial compensation for your monetary and personal damages and at the same time help to deter the kinds of behavior that caused your loss so it is less likely to happen to someone else in the future.